Reading Time: 2 minutes

 Reduce the Risk of Claiming From Auto Transport Insurance

-Remove personal belongings – Most vehicle shipping carriers do not cover damages to your vehicle’s interior, so it’s best to reduce this risk by removing any loose items from the vehicle before you hand over your keys.
+Remove personal belongings – Most vehicle shipping carriers do not cover damages to your vehicle’s interior, so it’s best to reduce this risk by removing any loose items from the vehicle before you hand over your keys for car relocation.
 By removing CDs, gadgets, loose change and other items, you reduce the risk of items becoming airborne and the risk of break-ins.

-Perform a pre-possession inspection – The shipping company will want to perform a thorough vehicle inspection before they accept it from you.
+Perform a pre-possession inspection – The auto shipping company will want to perform a thorough vehicle inspection before they accept it from you for car relocation.
 You should try to be present during the inspection, as they will make notes of existing damage and you can take photos too.

 Complete a Bill of Lading – When your vehicle is delivered, you will be asked to complete a Bill of Lading, which is basically a condition report.
 Check the vehicle properly, including the undercarriage and the engine.
 By signing off on the Bill of Lading, you complete the transfer and waive the company’s liability.